TutuNotFound/TutuNotFound/README.md

   i appreciate people talking to me, i would be glad to talk to you (unless youre problematic)!!
 I have a really bad habit of making/getting into conflicts for no reason ;-; , so if you see me, js talk to me or smth.

-  DNI : racist people, transphobic + homophobic people, tr*mp / epst*in supporters, HH/HB fans, qw*l supporters, and people less than 12.
+  DNI : racist people, transphobic + homophobic people, tr*mp / epst*in supporters, HH/HB fans, and qw*l supporters.
+  People less than 12 or older than 21+ iwc
 -
 -
 -